mvallerie/sbt-scage-plugin/README.md

 Compile by yourself
 -------------------

-You can use SBT 0.13 and higher to compile the plugin by yourself :
+You can use SBT 0.13.x to compile the plugin by yourself :

 ###
 	$ git clone https://github.com/mvallerie/sbt-scage-plugin.git